aspinuso/dispel4py/provenance.md

 a wrapper that meets the provenance requirements, while leaving the computational behaviour of the component unchanged.
 Types may be developed as PatternType and ContextualType to represent respectively complex computational patterns and to capture specific metadata contextualisations associated to the produce output data.

+The _ProvenanceType_ presents the following class constants to indicate where the lineage information will be stored.
+Options include a remote repository, a local file system or a _ProvenanceSensor_ (experimental).

+_SAVE_MODE_SERVICE='service'_
+_SAVE_MODE_FILE='file'_
+_SAVE_MODE_SENSOR='sensor'_

+The following variables will be used to configure some general provenance capturing properties

+_PROV_PATH_: When _SAVE_MODE_SERVICE_ is chosen, this variable should be populated with a string indcating a file system path wher the lineage will be stored
+_REPOS_URL_: When _SAVE_MODE_SERVICE_ is chosen, this variable should be populated with a string indcating the repository endpoint (S-ProvFlow) where the provenance will be sent.
+_PROV_DATA_EXPORT_URL: The service endpoint from where the provenance of a workflow execution, after being stored, can be extracted in PROV format.
+_BULK_SIZE_: Number of lineage documents to be stored in a single file or in a single request to the remote service.
+Helps tuning the overhead brough by the latency of accessing storage resources.

 ### BULK_SIZE
 int(x=0) -> int or long